-The Industrial Vendor inspection or shop inspection article provides you with information about the second party and third party inspection process in the manufacturing shop.
+The article supplies you with information about the second party and third party inspection process in the manufacturing shop.
 This content also provides lots of other articles for shop inspection practices for each equipment type.

 Assume a chemical company order for the manufacturing of several compressors to a compressor vendor.